laisbsc/webScrappingDaft/README.md

 Although the source code for the original project is available [here](https://github.com/avacadoadam/Webscraping-tutorial), I couldn't make my scrapper work.

+*UPDATE:
+My scraper is now working, except for the Location column [possible error on XPath] that is returning 'null'.

 The output from running the command ```scrapy crawl daft -t csv -o data.csv``` is available at [outputCLI.txt](https://github.com/laisbsc/webScrappingDaft/blob/master/outputCLI.txt) above.
 This command generates an empty .csv file (available at [data.csv](https://github.com/laisbsc/webScrappingDaft/blob/master/data.csv)) instead of outputting the scrapped data from the website.

 Further features to be implemented on this project: